bobye/Decision_Tree_PDeque/README.md

-## Depth-wise Induction of Decision Tree With Presorted Dequeue
+## Depth-wise Induction of Decision Tree With Presorted Deque

 Compile and test